tunnyein8870/odoo-16-popup-widget/README.md

 The widget will display the related field at the frontend.
 For example: when the data in the field named 'name' is selected, the value of the 'name' will be displayed in the widget.
 In this whole module:
-'nane' and 'email' related to this 'name' will be directly displayed when the record is selected.
+'name' and 'email' related to this 'name' will be directly displayed when the record is selected.

 [usage:]
 model: